conan-io/docs/glossary.rst

       specific build system to help it to find the packages declared in the recipe.

    build helper
-      A build helper is a Python script to translate Conan settings to the specific settings of a build tool.
+      A build helper is a Python script that translates Conan settings to the specific settings of a build tool.

    system packages